javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 alert(height); // 200
 ```

 Properties `options.title`, `options.width` and `options.height` are assigned to the corresponding variables.
-The order does not matter, that works too:
+The order does not matter.
+This works too:

 ```js
 // changed the order of properties in let {...}